hendryluk/cormo/README.md

   public string Greet(string name) { return "Hello " + name; }
 }
 ```
+Of course you can use interfaces but it's not necessary.
+You could also put [Inject] on constructors, fields, methods, and properties.
+Open generic types and constraints are also supported (TODO: example).

 TODO: explain [Inject], [Produce], [Qualifier], [PostConstruct], [PreDeploy]

 # Tweaking Your Plumbing